Vientiane, Laos’ modern capital

 The National Museum recently moved to a new location out on the edge of town.
 So if you go, be sure you go to the right address: KM 5, Avenue Kaysone Phomvihane.
 I haven’t seen it since it moved here, but most reviews say it is not very interesting.

-Although I haven’t tried it myself, I’m told the traditional sauna at Wat Sokpalaung is a good place to spend an hour.
+I’m told the traditional sauna at Wat Sokpalaung is a good place to spend an hour (I haven’t been there myself yet)

-If you have a second day to kill, and you want to see more Buddha statues than you can count, go to the Buddha Park at Wat Xieng Khuan on the Mekong river some distance east of town.
-It’s easy to reach — for 18,000 kip per person, the Number 14 bus goes there from the Central Bus Station (making frequent stops en route), or get a group together and share a tuk-tuk.
-Would I cut my time short anywhere else in Laos to spend a day there?
-If you have never travelled in Buddhist countries before, then maybe.
-But if you’ve travelled in Thailand, for example, then it’s hard to justify spending a precious vacation day here unless you’re in Laos for at least a couple of months.
+If you have a 2nd day to kill, and you want to see more Buddha statues than you can count, go to the Buddha Park at Wat Xieng Khuan on the Mekong river some distance east of town.
+It’s easy to reach — for 18,000 kip, the 14 bus goes from the Central Bus Station (making frequent stops en route), or get a group together and share a tuk-tuk.
+If you’ve never travelled in Buddhist countries before, then this may be worth using a precious vacation day.
+But if you’ve been in Thailand, there are better ways to use that spare day.

 Vientiane also has a day market, a night market, many excellent restaurants and other attractions which also exist in Luang Prabang.
 If time is short, I would see all of those things in Luang Prabang and skip Vientiane.

 During the dry season, the best place to eat dinner in Vientiane is on the Mekong by Chou Anouvong Park – food vendors set up in the long stretch of sandy riverbank that is underwater during monsoon.
-Wear close-toed shoes and long socks, because there are sand flies and their bite (while harmless) will itch a lot for several days afterward.
+Wear close-toed shoes and long socks, because the sand flies’ bite (while harmless) will itch a lot for several days afterward.

 Near Vientiane is the Phou Khao Khouay National Bio-Diversity Conservation Area.
 As far as I know, the wildlife were hunted to extinction during Covid and there is no longer any reason to go here.
 But I don’t know that for certain — if you find otherwise, please tell me!